OutSystems/docs-product/src/deploying-apps/deploy-an-application-with-dependencies.md

 MyApp and MyWebApp are deployed to Quality.
 MyApp is ready for testing.

-## Update Dependencies in Target Environment
+## Update dependencies in the target environment { update-dependencies }

 When deploying an application to a target environment, LifeTime detects the applications consuming functionality from the application being deployed and that would have [outdated dependencies](../building-apps/reuse-and-refactor/handle-changes.md#change-functionality-in-the-producer-module) with the current deployment.
 In the deployment plan, LifeTime suggests to republish these consumer applications in the target environment to ensure all its dependencies are up to date.